squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

  * bump non-bank traffic, and
  * peek as deep as possible while satisfying other objectives stated in the comments below.

 These examples differ only in how they treat traffic that cannot be classified as either "bank" or "not bank" because Squid cannot infer a server name while satisfying other objectives stated in the comments below.
-The examples assume that the serverIsBank ACL mismatches when Squid does not yet know a server name.

 {{{
+# common acls for the next 3 examples :
+acl serverIsBank ssl::server_name .paypal.com
+acl serverIsBank ssl::server_name .abnamro.nl
+acl serverIsBank ssl::server_name .abnamro.com
+# extend serverIsBank for all banks that are used by all users

+acl monitoredSites ssl::server_name .example.com
+acl monitoredSites ssl::server_name .bar.foo.com
+}}}

+{{{
 # Do no harm:
 # Splice indeterminate traffic.
 ssl_bump splice serverIsBank
-ssl_bump bump haveServerName
+ssl_bump bump monitoredSites
 ssl_bump peek all
 ssl_bump splice all
 }}}